Coral reef restoration: Marine Based

+The process of cultivating coral polyps to aid in the regeneration of reefs worldwide is known as coral gardening.
+Growing small coral fragments through asexual reproduction until they are fully mature is the fundamental technique of coral gardening, with ocean-based or land-based nurseries being the two primary methods utilized.

+Coral reefs are being restored through the use of ocean-based and land-based nurseries.
+Ocean-based nurseries involve growing coral fragments underwater, attaching them to steel structures and monitoring their growth for 6–12 months until they reach maturity.
+Once mature, the new polyp colonies can be transferred to damaged reefs.
+Land-based nurseries, on the other hand, grow coral fragments in laboratories or farms, which allows for faster processes like micro fragmenting.
+Since most corals grow only about an inch per year, faster-growing practices are important for the restoration of the reefs.
+Additionally, growing corals on land protect them from changing temperatures, predators, and other problems that can interfere with the restoration process.
+Additionally, with the help of the NOAA, over 40,000 coral reefs have been restored throughout the Caribbean region.

 Fragmentation is a method used to divide a wild colony of coral into smaller fragments, and these smaller pieces are grown into additional coral colonies.
 These fragmented colonies are genetically identical to the host colony.
 Up to 75% of the host colony may be removed without negative effect on its growth rate.
 This allows researchers to move forward with restoration projects with minimal impact, if any at all, on the growth rate or survivorship of the original colony.
 Fragmentation practices are used in virtually every kind of coral restoration strategy used today.
 Several different methods of growing fragmented corals are outlined below.

 Fragmentation allows for about an 8x increase in productivity compared to that of the original donor coral.
 The amount of fragmentation done to the donor coral is determined based on the amount of space available for attachment.
 Although fragmentation has great potential, it should be avoided when risk for disease and storms are high as it increases the potential risks from these stressors.
 This strategy may not be optimal for certain species that are less adapted to fragmentation or have slower growth rates.